 Barbados is a Caribbean island with a rich choice of cuisine.
-With a history that incorporates many diverse cultures, the island is known for its array flavors that tantalize the taste buds.
-From upscale restaurants to street food markets, discover the top ten Bajan dishes and the best places to enjoy them.
+Its history incorporates many diverse cultures and the island is known for its array of flavors that tantalize the taste buds.
+From upscale restaurants to street food markets, here’s our top ten restaurants to enjoy classic Bajan cuisine.

 Flying Fish at Champers

 Champers is considered one of the most delectable restaurants on the south coast.
-With a dining terrace showcasing the stunning oceanfront views it is one of the must dine in restaurants on the island.
-Renowned for its fresh seafood dishes (that come in generous portions), the must-try dish is the Bajan flying fish served with a caper dressing and mixed leaf salad with lime vinaigrette.
-Lunch attracts a business crowd whilst dinner has a more laid back ambience.
+With a dining terrace showcasing the stunning oceanfront views it is one of the must try restaurants on the island.
+Renowned for its fresh seafood dishes (that come in generous portions), the standout dish is the Bajan flying fish served with a caper dressing and mixed leaf salad with lime vinaigrette.
+Lunch attracts a business crowd while dinner has a more laid back ambience.
 Before or after a meal it is worth heading upstairs to the art gallery to observe the display of quality Caribbean artworks.

 Coucou at Brown Sugar

 Brown Sugar’s patios are adorned with the flora of Barbados, giving a quaint feel to the restaurant.
-Yet it is not just the decor that attracts crowds of people to lunch here on a daily basis, as the menu is delicious too.
-With a fantastic all-you-can-eat buffet at great value for money, locals and tourists flock to Brown Sugar to sample food such as perpperpot stew, macaroni pie and bread pudding.
-Their much praised local specialty dish of cou-cou (cornmeal and okra) is as also a highlight.
+Yet it is not just the decor that attracts crowds of people to lunch here on a daily basis.
+With a fantastic all-you-can-eat buffet at great value for money, many flock to Brown Sugar to sample food such as perpperpot stew, macaroni pie and bread pudding.
+Their much praised local specialty dish of cou-cou (cornmeal and okra) is also a highlight.

 Stewed Guavas at Cin Cin

 Located directly on the seafront along the west coast of Barbados, Cin Cin is worth a visit.
 The decor is simple with pristine white interiors, hardwood floors and simple cream and grey furnishings.
-The purity of the decor allows diners to focus on the spectacular panoramas of the Caribbean sea.
+The decor allows diners to focus on the spectacular panoramas of the Caribbean sea.
 The dishes served are creative and full of Caribbean flair with a slight twist of Mediterranean cooking.
-Expect jumbo crab cakes and Italian pasta dishes, and for dessert the highly traditional stewed guava served with drunken strawberries.
+Expect jumbo crab cakes and Italian pasta dishes.
+For dessert try the highly traditional stewed guava served with drunken strawberries.

 Lamb at The Lone Star